 What the Governing Council asks of you

 The purpose of this procedure is to enable you to raise your concerns within the University in confidence without any fear of reprisal.
-We therefore ask that you bring your concern to us in the first instance to allow us to investigate the matter properly.
-For further advice you may wish to contact an organisation called Public Concern at Work (tel:0207 404 6609) who are there to help you.
+We, therefore, ask that you bring your concern to us in the first instance to allow us to investigate the matter properly.

 You may raise your concerns accompanied by a friend, who should be another member of the University (employee or student).